 - Give your eyes a rest.
 If you spend a lot of time at the computer or focusing at any one distance, you sometimes forget to blink, resulting in dryness and eye fatigue.
 Follow the 20/20/20 rule – Every 20 minutes, look about 20 feet away for 20 seconds.
 This can help reduce eye strain.
 During long periods of intense eye use, consider using lubricant eye drops and rest your eyes for 5 minutes.

 Call your family eye doctor to schedule your annual eye exam today.
 If you don’t have one, Eye Care of Delaware can refer you to an optometrist in your area.
-Call us at (302) 454-8800 today.
+Contact us online or call us at (302) 454-8800 today.